-INTERNATIONAL HEADQUARTERS, located at 520 North Michigan Avenue, Chicago, Ill., is one of the most practical illustrations of Kiwanis administrative efficiency.
+INTERNATIONAL HEADQUARTERS, located at present in the Federal Reserve Bank Building, 164 West Jackson Boulevard, Chicago, Ill., is one of the most practical illustrations of the progress of Kiwanis International.
 Visiting Kiwanians are always welcome, and even a brief inspection of this busy headquarters is sufficient to convince any interested member that he belongs to a great and tremendously active organization.
 The work of International Headquarters is carried on under the direction of the International Board of Trustees, the International Secretary being in executive charge.

 The first Secretary of Kiwanis International was Mr. Albert Dodge, of Buffalo, N. Y., who was elected at the Detroit convention and served without pay as volunteer officer until the convention at Providence, in 1918.
 The new By-Laws adopted at Providence provided that the International Secretary should be selected by the International Board of Trustees, in view of the fact that the position was to be made a salaried one.
-At its first meeting following the Providence convention.
-Mr. O. Samuel Cummings was chosen for the position.
-Mr. Cummings remained as Secretary until July.
-1921, when he was succeeded by the present executive, Mr. Fred.
+At its first meeting following the Providence convention, Mr.

+O. Samuel Cummings was chosen for the position.
+Mr. Cummings remained as Secretary until July, 1921, when he was succeeded by the present executive, Mr. Fred.
 C. W. Parker, who began his service as International Secretary in July, 1921.
-Mr. Parker is assisted in the large and diversified work of International Headquarters by an Assistant Secretary, Mr. George W. Kimball, and six staff men, with two full time Field Service Representatives, and a clerical force of about forty-six.
-The number of these workers is less than formerly due to necessary retrenchment during the depression.
+Mr. Parker is assisted in the large and diversified work of International Headquarters by an Assistant Secretary, Mr. George W. Kimball, and the executive heads of seven departments, with seven Field Service Representatives, two assistants and a clerical force of about sixty.